Archery: Deepika on target, gold rush for India at World Cup Stage 3 | Sports-Games

 The two got married after a two-year courtship and would be celebrating their first wedding anniversary on June 30.

 ''It feels we are made for each other.
-But in the ground we are not couple but like just other competitors, we motivate, support and back each other,'' Atanu said.
+But at the ground we are not couple but like just other competitors, we motivate, support and back each other,'' Atanu said.

 Her last mixed pair final appearance was also with Atanu in Antalya World Cup 2016.
 The duo had lost to Korea.